Paul Schenly: Career

-Schenly has served on the juries of several national and international competitions, and his students have won many national and international prizes.
-He has served on the jury of the Beethoven Competition in Bonn and Mozart Competition in Salzburg.
-He is also on the advisory board of the American Pianists Foundation and on the nominating committee for the Gilmore Piano Foundation.
+Schenly has been on the juries of several national and international competitions, and his students have won national and international prizes.
+He has been on the jury of the Beethoven Competition in Bonn and Mozart Competition in Salzburg.
+He is on the advisory board of the American Pianists Foundation and on the nominating committee for the Gilmore Piano Foundation.
 He has recorded for Sine Qua Non and RCA.

 Schenly is the artistic director of the Cleveland International Piano Competition.
-He is also an artist in residence at the Cleveland Institute of Music, where he served on the faculty was the chairman of the piano department for over 25 years.
+He is also an artist in residence at the Cleveland Institute of Music, where he was the chairman of the piano department for over 25 years.

 Pianofest

 Schenly founded Pianofest in the Hamptons in 1989.
-Former Pianofest students include and Awadagin Pratt, Anthony Molinaro, Sergei Babayan, Kathryn Brown, Hsin-Bei Lee, Myong Joo-Lee, Margarita Shevchenko, Alexander Slobodyanik, Orion Weiss, Michael Brown, Andrew Russo, Yung Wook Yoo, Qin Chuan, Van Cuong, Konstantin Soukhovetski, Soyeon Lee, and, more recently, Di Wu, Daria Rabotkina, and Gilles Vonsattel.
-Former guest artists include Yefim Bronfman, Andre Watts, Richard Goode, Anton Nel, Claude Frank, Arie Vardi, Melvin Chen, Jerome Lowenthal, Blair McMillen, and Yoheved Kaplinsky.

 Personal

-Schenly resides in Cleveland and New York City and, during the summer, in East Hampton, New York.
+Schenly lives in Cleveland and New York City and, during the summer, in East Hampton, New York.